appleseedlab/icse25/README.md

 If not, klocalizer will be used to repair the configuration file to include those lines.
 Then, a kernel image will be built with the repaired configuration file and syzkaller will start fuzzing the image for 12 hours.

-The same 12-hour experiment will be conducted without configuration variety using original syzkaller configurations using fuzzing_syzkaller_default.sh script.
+The same 12-hour experiment will be conducted without configuration variety using original syzkaller configurations using repairer_script/fuzzing_experiments.sh script.
 Next, we will use the scripts to post-process the results of the experiments.
 In the beginning, we analyze crash folders of each run of fuzzing with and without configuration variety to check whether previously unreported bugs are present and need to be reported to the Linux kernel mailing list.
 To check whether a bug is previously unreported we manually analyze the bug's alarm name and call trace and compare it with the existing bug reports with the same description in the Linux kernel mailing list.